-The second wave of heroin and opioid addiction and abuse came about during the Vietnam War when traumatized soldiers returned from some of the toughest, most violent battles in American history with a co-occurring heroin addiction.
+The second wave of heroin and opioid addiction and abuse came about during the Vietnam War when traumatized soldiers returned from some of the toughest, most violent battles in American history with co-occurring heroin addiction.
 While these soldiers returned home in the late 1960s and early 1970s, their addiction to opioids began with prescription drugs and turned into heroin abuse.

-The National Institute on Drug Abuse (NIDA) states that about 80 percent of people suffering from a heroin addiction in the 1960s began with prescription narcotics.
+The National Institute on Drug Abuse (NIDA) states that about 80 percent of people suffering from heroin addiction in the 1960s began with prescription narcotics.
 This led to the drug being placed in Schedule I when the CSA was passed.
 The increase in veterans with mental health disorders and addiction led to the proliferation of methadone clinics as an approach to stabilizing people struggling with heroin addiction and to the Nixon-era War on Drugs.

-The current epidemic of heroin abuse has, like other two waves of addiction, stemmed from overprescribing of opioid painkillers.
+The current epidemic of heroin abuse has, like the other two waves of addiction, stemmed from overprescribing of opioid painkillers.
 Between 75 and 80 percent of people between 2008 and 2009 reported that they developed an addiction to a prescription painkiller they were given, which then turned to heroin abuse when they could no longer acquire prescription narcotics.

-Purdue Pharmaceuticals faces lawsuits from six states in the U.S. because of their role in developing OxyContin, one of the most addictive and widely abused prescription painkillers that was overprescribed after its approval in 1996.
+Purdue Pharmaceuticals faces lawsuits from six states in the U.S. because of their role in developing OxyContin, one of the most addictive and widely abused prescription painkillers that were overprescribed after its approval in 1996.

 The U.S.Centers for Disease Control and Prevention (CDC) reports a steep rise in opioid-related overdose deaths since 1999, with 350,000 people dying between then and 2016 due to an overdose of opioids.
 These overdoses have increasingly involved heroin since 2010.

-The CDC reported that 15,469 people died from heroin overdose in 2016 alone.
+The CDC reported that 15,469 people died from a heroin overdose in 2016 alone.
 The organization also reported that most people who abuse it abuse at least one other drug.
 As of 2018, there are an estimated 175 people in the U.S. who die every day due to an overdose.

 Heroin is one of the riskiest opioid narcotic drugs.
 Not only does it lead to a fast and intense high but the body also quickly develops a dependence on the substance and a tolerance to it.
 Compulsive behaviors associated with addiction start soon after the first dose of heroin is consumed.